Felooo8/SplitApp/README.md

 Shows list of users group and they balance within this group.

-### Summary of group spendings
+### Summary of the group

 Shows list of group expenses and chart of categories of incurred expenses.
+You can also add new users to the group, leave the group and change its name.

+### Create a group

+Create group – set its name and add users to this group.
+Quick search for friends and search bar to look for other users by their username.

 ### Manage friends